e2b-dev/E2B/README.md

   </a>
 </h4>

-[E2B](https://e2b.dev) (_english2bits_) is a cloud operating system for AI agents.
+[E2B](https://e2b.dev) is cloud for AI agents and AI apps.
 With E2B, you can create AI playgrounds.
 In these AI playgrounds, you can let your AI agents and apps:
 - Run any code and terminal command in a sandboxed environment
 - Install dependencies and programs
 - Use filesystem